AntoineAssal/Postman-Challenges/Student-Expert/1-Requests/Notes.md

 5. ```json
    {
-       "points" : 5
+       "points" : 3
    }
-6. Sned the `PUT` request to update the value of specified match.
+6. Send the `PUT` request to update the value of specified match.

 ## DELETE
 1. Change method to `DELETE`